-These obligations mean that Producers should have the capacity to operate a take-back solution either directly or indirectly in a country and to provide take-back logistics to end users and businesses.
+These obligations mean that Producers of electrical or electronic goods should have the capacity to operate a take-back solution either directly or indirectly in a country and to provide take-back logistics to end users and businesses.

 Moreover, take-back scheme operators and recycling vendors shall be audited on a regular basis.

 Take-back operations shall be orientated towards end-users - household and/or businesses - according to the function of the equipment concerned.
-Take back operations can thus be organized at local municipal collection points, at retailer sites, businesses, etc.
+Take back operations can thus be organized at collection facilities, local municipal waste collection points, at retailer sites, businesses, etc.